-When testing and training acoustic conditions are different, the accuracy of speech recognition systems rapidly degrades.
+When testing and training acoustic conditions are different, the accuracy of speech recognition, speaker verification, and speaker identification systems rapidly degrades.
 In order to compensate this mismatch, several techniques have been developed.
 They can be grouped into two important categories: acoustic models adaptation, and feature compensation, or normalization.
-The first one, which only modifies the acoustic models, can be more specific, whereas, feature compensation, which modifies the feature vectors, needs less data and computation time.
+The first one, which only modifies the acoustic models, can be more specific, whereas, normalization, which modifies the feature vectors, needs less data and computation time.
 The use of one or other kind of algorithms depends on the application.
-Hybrid techniques also exist [1], and they have proved to be effective.
+Hybrid techniques also exist, and they have proved to be effective [1].
+However, in real dynamic environments, it may be impossible to retrain new acoustic models in all situations.
+In this cases, feature vector normalization techniques are a good option in order to improve the accuracy of speech recognition, and speaker verification and identification systems.

 There are several feature compensation families [2], [3], but one of the most promised research line is based on Minimum Mean Squared Error, MMSE, estimation.
 Techniques like Stereo based Piecewise LInear Compensation for Environments, SPLICE [4], or Multi-Environment Models based LInear Normalization, MEMLIN [5], are some examples of MMSE based feature compensation.
-In this paper a Phoneme Dependent Multi-Environment Models based LInear Normalization, PD-MEMLIN, is proposed and compared against SPLICE and MEMLIN.
+In this paper a Phoneme Dependent Multi-Environment Models based LInear Normalization, PD-MEMLIN, is proposed to clean the noisy signal.